mzufferey/explainable_AI/presentations/BayLIME/BayLIME_speakernotes.md

 FIGURE 1

-Here is an illustration of the inconsistency of LIME.
+The figure shows an example of a CNN that predicts classification of the image as "Bernese mountain dog".
+Let's say we want to explain this prediction with LIME.

-A CNN predicts the instance of Fig1 A as
+We see with the curve here which shows the LIME computational time as a function of perturbed sample size n that the computational time is linear with respect to n.
+We see that in real case,  if we want an application that requires LIME to respond in 20s, we have to limit n to around 100.

-“Bernese mountain dog” (top-1 label).
-To explain this prediction, we vary the size of perturbed samples (denoted as n) and record the time consumption in Fig. 1 (B).
-We see that the computational time is linear with respect to n.
-If, say, an application requires LIME to respond in 20s, we have to limit n to around 100 (in our case).
-Then, we may easily get three inconsistent explanations, as shown in Fig. 1 (C)-(E), in three repeated runs of LIME.
+With this limited sample size, there is here an illustration of the inconsistency of LIME.
+In repeated runs of LIME, we can get 3 inconsistent explanations, as we see with the three pictures on the right which highlight the top 4 features contributing toward and against the prediction (shaded green and red respectively).